 Shouting means singing aloud.
 Many Christians attend church and either sing quietly or not at all.
 We are to sing aloud.
 God doesn’t hear as we hear.
 Man hears someone sing and decides of they are tone-deaf or on key.
 God listens to the heart.
 If you sing to God, say “amen,” or say “hallelujah” during the sermon to praise God, God finds it beautiful.
-Those who stop people from singing aloud because they don’t like how it sounds, then they are going against God.
-They are stopping someone from worshipping God as God said to worship Him.
+Those who stop people from singing aloud because they don’t like how it sounds are going against God.
+They are stopping someone from worshiping God as God said to worship Him.

 Singing praises means singing songs.
 Some churches refuse to sing songs to God for various reasons.
 God wants us to sing.
 He wants us to sing about Him and to Him.
 God gave us music so we can use it to worship Him.
 Therefore, sing praises to God!

 Using our minds